psonic/crystal_dream_machine/README.md

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🎨 Creative Collaborators

-This mystical journey wouldn't be possible without our amazing creative collective:

-### 🖌️ **Alex Ortiga** - *Logo Visionary*
-- Master of visual identity and sacred geometry
-- Creator of the mystical logos that flow through the Natisone dimensions
-- Bringing ancient symbols into the digital realm

-### 🌟 **TV Int** - *Texture Alchemist*
-- Provider of mystical textures that enhance every visual journey
-- Digital artist specializing in ethereal visual elements
-- Transforming raw materials into flowing digital essence

-### 🧊 **Iaia & Friend** - *Ice Video Creators*
-- Creators of the mesmerizing ice video backgrounds
-- Visual storytellers capturing the frozen essence of nature
-- Bringing the crystal-clear energy of winter into our digital flows

-### 🌊 **The Natisone Collective**
-- United by the flowing waters of creativity
-- Each contribution a droplet in the infinite river of inspiration
-- Where individual talents merge into collective magic

----

 ## 🙏 Acknowledgments